 Take the knowledge you have and start building a portfolio of interesting data science projects.
 Examine different angles and questions and build interesting analyses you can share with others.
 You’ll want to create a portfolio site using software such as WordPress and a Github account and start applying the skills you’ve learned in theory.

-You’ll want to network and get to know the data science community, whether that’s local events on Meetup or larger events like O’Reilly Strata.
-It’s important that you start networking and getting to know what opportunities lie in data science, and it’s important to start finding people you can collaborate with and from whom you can learn from.
+You’ll want to network and make connections within the data science community, whether that’s at a local Meetup event or a larger conference like O’Reilly Strata.
+It’s important that you start networking and getting to know what opportunities lie in data science, and it’s important to start finding people you can collaborate with and learn from.
 You’ll want to start building relationships with people at hiring companies or who have data science needs: you may even consider freelancing as a data scientist if you can build projects at a professional level.

-7- Prepare for the data science interview process and break into a data science career!
+7. Prepare for the data science interview process

-After building your network and getting a few portfolio projects going, you’ll want to start tapping people within your network and reaching out for different job opportunities.
+After growing your professional network and building a stand-out portfolio, you’ll want to start reaching out for job opportunities.
 At this point, you should focus on mastering your skills and passing the data science interview process.
 Springboard has created a comprehensive guide to data science interviews that can help in this regard.

-Once you’ve mastered the data science interview, and accepted your first offer, you’ll be on a career path as a data scientist where you won’t have to look back.
+Once you’ve mastered the data science interview and accepted your first offer, you’ll be on a career path as a data scientist.
 Learning data science will have paid off.

 For a curated flow into the basics, Springboard has a data analysis learning path that will help you organize your learning.
 Here are some of the basic fundamentals you should learn for each section.